zooxyt/scheme-tutorial/chapters/01_preface.md

-in many other high-level languages isn't that bad because the parentheses style of language not only makes the code of program looks consists and clean but also enables programmers easy to do convertion between code and data and have much more freedom to do things looks difficult in normal programming languages.
+in many other high-level languages isn't that bad because the parentheses style of language not only makes the code of program looks consists and clean but also enables programmers easy to do conversion between code and data and have much more freedom to do things looks difficult in normal programming languages.
-Some people says, the grammer of lisp can be written in only one line:
+Some people says, the grammar of lisp can be written in only one line:
 ```
 '(' list ')'
 ```